kurtsson/jekyll-multiple-languages-plugin/README.md

 Jekyll Assets Multiple Languages
 ================================

-Jekyll Assets Multiple Languages is an internationalization plugin for [Jekyll](https://github.com/mojombo/jekyll) and [Jekyll Assets](https://github.com/ixti/jekyll-assets).
+Jekyll Multiple Languages is an internationalization plugin for [Jekyll](https://github.com/mojombo/jekyll).
 It compiles your Jekyll site for one and more languages with a similar approach as Rails.

 ##Installation
 Copy or link `multiple-languages-plugin.rb` into your `_plugins` folder